DougSalt/cbr/README.md

 + doc - documentation directory.
 Contains documentation.
 Be careful some IDEs automatically clear this directory on a clean - there are useful files that are not automatically generated present in this directory.
++ INSTALL.md - instructions on how to install the plug-in.
 + jar-manifest.txt - manifest used to create the cbr.jar - the plugin.
 + lib - required libraries - these are already present in NetLogo.
 + LICENSE.txt - How you may use this plugin.